 This exercise relies on quick processing speed.
 The user must also engage their frontal lobe to avoid distractions and for motor skills (when using a touchscreen), their parietal lobe to distinguish between two bugs, and their visual processing streams to identify ladybugs and their locations on the screen.
 Seemingly simple yet deceptively complex, this exercise delivers the right balance of challenge and fun while helping the user practice key cognitive skills.

 In our everyday lives, we must process and choose which stimuli we wish to engage with.
-This is done by inhibiting our responses to extraneous stimuli in the environment and directing our attention to stimuli that is relevant to our needs at the present time.
-While this exercise relies on quick processing speed, your client must also engage their frontal lobe to avoid distractions and for motor skills (when using a touchscreen), their parietal lobe to distinguish between two bugs, and their visual processing streams to identify ladybugs and their locations on the screen.
-Seemingly simple yet deceptively complex, this exercise delivers the right balance of challenge and fun while helping your client practice key cognitive skills they will need for situations such as responding to email while at work, taking notes during a lecture, and selecting ingredients for cooking.
+This is done by inhibiting our responses to extraneous stimuli in the environment and directing our attention to stimuli that are relevant to our needs at the present time.
+These cognitive skills are needed for situations such as responding to emails while at work, taking notes during a lecture, and selecting ingredients for cooking.

-Over 6,700 unique game configurations and infinite data set depth.
+Over 6,700 unique exercise configurations and infinite data set depth.